José Enrique Arrarás: Early life

 Arrarás was born in Mayagüez, Puerto Rico.
 He obtained his primary and secondary education at Academia de la Inmaculada Concepción in Mayagüez and Mercersburg Academy in Mercersburg, Pennsylvania.

 Arrarás is great-great-grand-nephew of Pedro Gerónimo Goyco, and a third-cousin of Charytín Goyco.

 Education

 He obtained a B.A. in Public and International Affairs (magna cum laude) at Princeton University in 1959.
 As a Fulbright Scholar to the United Kingdom, he did post-graduate work in political, economic and social problems of underdeveloped countries at Victoria University of Manchester as well as Oxford University.

-Back in Puerto Rico, he obtained his L.L.B. law degree (magna cum laude and valedictorian) at the University of Puerto Rico in 1963, received his Doctor in Civil Law (magna cum laude) from the University of Santiago de Compostela in Spain in 1971.
+Back in Puerto Rico, he obtained his L.L.B. law degree (magna cum laude and valedictorian) at the University of Puerto Rico School of Law in 1963, received his Doctor in Civil Law (magna cum laude) from the University of Santiago de Compostela in Spain in 1971.

 He also holds a doctorate honoris causa from World University.